Battle of Tripoli (2011): 23 August

 The assault on Bab al-Azizia soon began.
 The Guardian described the attack as preceded by heavy bombardment of mortars, rockets, and small arms fire.
 Later in the afternoon, rebels assaulted and took a gate of Bab al-Azizia.
 Loyalist forces attempted to defend the compound for some time, but their resistance later ended, with rebels pouring into the compound and firing into the air in celebration.
-Rebels stormed Gaddafi's personal residence, and hoisted their flag above it.
+Rebels stormed Gaddafi's personal residence and hoisted their flag above it.
 Al Arabiya confirmed that the rebel flag was above the house.
 Reporters were shown stacks of official documents including Gaddafi's personal medical files as additional proof.
-Further reports showed Gaddafi's hat and golf-cart retrieved from the compound.
+Further reports showed Gaddafi's hat and golf-cart were retrieved from the compound.
 No information on Gaddafi's or his family's whereabouts were reported from the captured compound.
 Gaddafi spoke in a radio address afterwards, claiming that the loss of Bab al-Azizia was only a "tactical move".
 It was also confirmed that Qatari special forces participated in the assault on Gaddafi's compound.

 In the evening, a rebel spokesman claimed that rebel fighters were able to secure the Abu Salim district, which was known to have relatively strong loyalist sentiment.
 However, later, it was found that the rebel claim was untrue and loyalist forces were still in control of the district.
 Meanwhile, fighting at Bab al-Azizia restarted as loyalist forces bombarded their former stronghold with mortars and gunfire.
 International journalists pulled back from the base and one Al Jazeera journalist was wounded.

 NTC rebels breached the Bab al-Azizia compound and international news stations broadcast pictures of rebels gathered around the fist crushing A U.S. fighter plane statue, with one fighter having climbed onto it.
 Graffiti had been drawn on its base by rebel forces.
 At some point in time, the U.S. flag and initials U.S.A. had been removed from the representation of the plane.
-Rebels also vandalized other statues of Gaddafi.
+Rebels also vandalised other statues of Gaddafi.

 Following the assault on Gaddafi's compound France 24 TV reported that the Tripoli Brigade had sixty men killed in Tripoli during the previous 48 hours.